Haitian Vodou: Morality, ethics, and gender roles

-Although Vodou permeates every aspect of its adherent's lives, it offers no prescriptive code of ethics.
-Rather than being rule-based, Vodou morality is deemed contextual to the situation, with no clear binary division between good and evil.
-Vodou reflects people's everyday concerns, focusing on techniques for mitigating illness and misfortune; doing what one needs to in order to survive is considered a high ethic.
-Among Vodouists, a moral person is regarded as someone who lives in tune with their character and that of their tutelary lwa.
-In general, acts that reinforce Bondye's power are deemed good; those that undermine it are seen as bad.
-Maji, meaning the use of supernatural powers for self-serving and malevolent ends, are usually thought bad.
-The term is quite flexible; it is usually used to denigrate other Vodouists, although some practitioners have used it as a self-descriptor in reference to Petwo rites.
+Permeating every aspect of its adherent's lives, Vodou reflects everyday concerns, focusing on mitigating illness and misfortune.
+It offers no prescriptive code of ethics.
+Rather than being rule-based, Vodou morality is contextual to the situation; doing what one needs to in order to survive is considered a high ethic.
+Certain acts are, however, often thought bad, such as maji, the use of supernatural powers for self-serving and malevolent ends.
+The term is quite flexible; maji is usually used to denigrate other Vodouists, although some practitioners employ it as a self-descriptor for Petwo rites.

+Vodou promotes a belief in destiny, although individuals are still deemed to have freedom of choice.
+This view of destiny has been interpreted as encouraging a fatalistic outlook, something that the religion's critics, especially from Christian backgrounds, argue discourages Vodouists from improving their society.
+This has been extended into an argument that Vodou is responsible for Haiti's poverty, a view that has been accused of being rooted in European colonial prejudices towards Africans.

-The extended family is of importance in Haitian society, with Vodou reinforcing family ties, and emphasising respect for the elderly.
-Although there are accounts of male Vodou priests mistreating their female followers, in the religion women can also lay claim to moral authority as social and spiritual leaders.
-Vodou is also considered sympathetic to gay people, with many gay and bisexual individuals holding status as Vodou priests and priestesses, and some groups having largely gay congregations.
-Some Vodouists state that the lwa determine a person's sexual orientation.
-The lwa Èzili Dantò is sometimes regarded as a lesbian, and forms of Èzili are also seen as the patron of masisi (gay men).
+The extended family is important in Haitian society, with Vodou reinforcing family ties, and emphasising respect for the elderly.
+Although there are accounts of male Vodou priests mistreating their female followers, the religion offers women the opportunity for leadership and moral authority.
+Vodou is also sympathetic to gay people; many gay and bisexual individuals are Vodou priests and priestesses, and some temple congregations are largely gay.
+Some Vodouists argue that the lwa determine a person's sexual orientation, while forms of Èzili are seen as the patron of masisi (gay men), and Èzili Dantò is sometimes regarded as a lesbian.